Samsung/netcoredbg/README.md

 To build unit tests you need to add following option to CMake: `-DBUILD_TESTING=ON`.

-After the build, you can run unit tests by the command: `make tests`.
+After the build, you can run unit tests by the command: `make test`.

 See details in [src/unittests/README.md](src/unittests/README.md).